skip to content

 Our first blog spoke volumes on the benefits of EDI integration.
 Now, we’ll complete the two-part series by outlining how e-commerce integrates with EDI and explain the challenges of integration.

 As explained in the previous blog, EDI can help make businesses more accessible and user friendly to clients and customers.
-While it is well entrenched in many larger businesses, it is also being adopted by smaller businesses to increase their ability to attract trading partners, who prefer a fast and efficient way to exchange information.
+While it is well entrenched in many larger businesses, it is also being adopted by smaller businesses to increase their ability to attract trading partners who prefer a fast and efficient way to exchange information.
 Implementing EDI within the Internet environment helps reduce errors in purchase ordering and therefore improves cost effectiveness.
 It also allows businesses to trade with larger enterprises that require EDI.

-The lesser known side of the story is that the implementation of the EDI infrastructure will cost a lot of time, money and labor (e.g. training and integration).
+The lesser known side of the story is that the implementation of the EDI infrastructure will cost a lot of time, money and labor (e.g., training and integration).
 EDI usually does not make sense for only one partnership, unless that partnership represents a very large incremental increase in revenue.
-Failing that, it is usually prudent to have some more customers, suppliers, manufacturers and distributors using the same standard.
+Failing that, it is usually prudent to have more customers, suppliers, manufacturers and distributors using the same standard.

 Secure but complex and costly